bgin/RF-EMT/README.md

   The framework is structured around four main simulation domains:
   1. RF Telecommunication system modeling and simulation
   2. Radar modeling and simulation
-  3. Digital Signal Processing
+  3. DSP (of complex envelopes)
-  4. Support libraries (e.g. an Atmosphere and Radiative Transfer)
+  4. Support libraries (e.g. an Atmosphere, terrain and buildings)

 ## Implementation Overview